Interview - Aniruddh Gupta

 We continue to add to our curriculum with project-based learning for 2018-2019.
-Next year, we will be rolling out our enhanced integrated technology program, which incorporates the latest techniques on teaching your children robotics and coding, use of technology and software.
+Next year, we will be rolling out our enhanced integrated technology programme, which incorporates the latest techniques on teaching your children robotics and coding, use of technology and software.

 We are looking to create our own in-house fully accredited creche certification programmes so that by working at Safari Kid, our people can attain greater qualifications to the benefit of both our children and society at large, by creating a larger pool of qualified staff.

-And perhaps most excitingly, we are in the process of launching a new childcare product for the UK in 2019 - an integrated platform to provide quality childcare at the 30-hour free funding rates for wraparound care.
+And perhaps most excitingly, we are in the process of launching a new childcare product for the UK in 2019 – an integrated platform to provide quality childcare at the 30-hour free funding rates for wraparound care.
 Effectively we are looking to 'bottle up' the Safari Kid experience and deliver as much of it as possible through childminders and smaller nurseries that are interested in providing high-quality but low-cost childcare.
-By leveraging our scale and know-how, independent providers should be able to deliver affordable, high-quality child care to everyone in sustainable fashion.
+By leveraging our scale and know-how, independent providers should be able to deliver affordable, high-quality child care to everyone in a sustainable fashion.